vEnhance/1802/r03.typ

 - Remember that every vector has both a *direction* and a *magnitude*, which both have geometric meaning (or insignificance); see table below.

+- Remember: *the $RR^2$ concept of slope is overriden by the concept of normal vector for $RR^3$*.
+  This is an important lesson from last time that I didn't call enough attention to, so I want to re-emphasize it.
+  Anything you used to rely on slopes for, you should try to reframe in terms of normal vector.
+  (I'll say this yet again when $nabla f(x,y)$ is introduced.)

 #align(center)[
   #table(
     columns: 3,